gersteinlab/shiny-dim-reduction/README.md

 ## Performing Reduction

-If you intend to use this tool's dimensionality reduction & visualization workflow, please perform the following steps:
+To use this tool's dimensionality reduction & visualization workflow, please perform the following steps:

 * Navigate to "File" -> "New Project..." -> "Version Control" -> "Git"
 * Set the URL to https://github.com/gersteinlab/shiny-dim-reduction.git